Updated: Mar 13

 4. Elevate the status of women.

 The more people we have in this world, the more resources are used and the more carbon emissions are produced.
 Current projections say we are looking at a future with 9 billion human beings, while some estimates go even higher.
 Reproductive rates are slowing down in much of the Western world, but they are still high in the Third World.
 A primary reason for this is that women have few to no rights in many of these countries.
-They were viewed as babymakers and nothing more.
+They are viewed as babymakers and nothing more.
 Fighting for women’s education, better paying jobs, and birth control choices is one of the best ways to lower reproductive rates to something this planet can handle.
 That’s right, feminism fights climate change.
 Who would’ve thought?

 5. Fight poverty in a reasonable manner.